New York Strip Steak

 Sliced New York strip steak with fresh rosemary near a steak knife.

-What’s more, this recipe is as tidy as it is delicious.
-With just one pan and a cutting board required, cleanup becomes wonderfully easy, letting you enjoy your meal without worrying about a messy kitchen afterward.
-Prepare for juicy bites of meat loaded with a big, beefy flavor ready in just 15 minutes.
+The best part?
+This recipe is as easy to clean up as it is to cook.
+All you need is one pan and a cutting board, making cleanup a breeze.
+So, get ready for juicy bites of meat bursting with big, beefy flavor—all ready in just 15 minutes.

 Ingredients for New York strip steak separated and labeled.